hanzong111/Music_Player-Django-/README.md

 ![alt text](./images/1.png)

-# How we integrate react into our project
+# How React works under the hood with django
 1. When django sends us to the urls.py file inside of our frontend directory, we execute the index function when it reaches a endpoint called ''

 ![alt text](./images/2.png)